ccard/csci565Project3/README.md

 If the peer cannot reach the central server, it will log a failure and continue to work with the files it has available.

-Note that if the mounted directory is viewed in a GUI viewer such as `nautilus`, new files won't be seen until after a manual refresh (CTRL + R).
+**Note**: If the mounted directory is viewed in a GUI viewer such as `nautilus`, new files won't be seen until after a manual refresh (CTRL + R).
 Furthermore, nautilus may choose to read file contents, triggering a mass download when the directory is opened.
 Using shell commands such as `ls` and